Advent: Local rites

-In recent times the most common observance of Advent outside church circles has been the keeping of an advent calendar or advent candle, with one door being opened in the calendar, or one section of the candle being burned, on each day in December leading up to Christmas Eve.
+In recent times, the most common observance of Advent outside church circles has been the keeping of an Advent calendar or Advent candle, with one door being opened in the calendar, or one section of the candle being burned, on each day in December leading up to Christmas Eve.
 In many countries, the first day of Advent often heralds the start of the Christmas season, with many people opting to erect their Christmas trees and Christmas decorations on or immediately before Advent Sunday.

-Since 2011, an Advent labyrinth consisting of 2500 tealights has been formed for the third Saturday of Advent in Frankfurt-Bornheim.
+Since 2011, an Advent labyrinth consisting of 2,500 tealights has been formed for the third Saturday of Advent in Frankfurt-Bornheim.

 Advent wreath

 The keeping of an Advent wreath is a common practice in homes or churches.
 The concept of the Advent wreath originated among German Lutherans in the 16th century.
 However, it was not until three centuries later that the modern Advent wreath took shape.

 The modern Advent wreath, with its candles representing the Sundays of Advent, originated from an 1839 initiative by Johann Hinrich Wichern, a Protestant pastor in Germany and a pioneer in urban mission work among the poor.

-In view of the impatience of the children he taught as they awaited Christmas, he made a ring of wood, with nineteen small red tapers and four large white candles.
+To deal with the impatience of the children awaiting Christmas, whom he was teaching, Wichern made a ring of wood, with 19 small red tapers and four large white candles.
 Every morning a small candle was lit, and every Sunday a large candle.
-Custom has retained only the large candles.
+Modern practice only retains the large candles.

 The wreath crown is traditionally made of fir tree branches knotted with a red ribbon and decorated with pine cones, holly, laurel, and sometimes mistletoe.
 It is also an ancient symbol signifying several things; first of all, the crown symbolises victory, in addition to its round form evoking the sun and its return each year.
 The number four represents the four Sundays of Advent, and the green twigs are a sign of life and hope.

 The fir tree is a symbol of strength and laurel a symbol of victory over sin and suffering.
 The latter two, with the holly, do not lose their leaves, and thus represent the eternity of God.
 The flames of candles are the representation of the Christmas light approaching and bringing hope and peace, as well as the symbol of the struggle against darkness.
 For Christians, this crown is also the symbol of Christ the King, the holly recalling the crown of thorns resting on the head of Christ.